On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 This is an obligation for the employer to hire an employee; for this reason, many of them do not accept applications for employment from citizens who do not have an active NISS.

-In the case of a self-employed person, he/she must apply for the NISS directly at Social Security, presenting proof of service provided through Green Recipes.
+In the case of self-employed individuals, the NISS must be obtained directly from Social Security, with proof of services rendered provided through Green Receipts.

 In addition to the Employment Promise or Contract, the applicant must submit the following documents for the purpose of obtaining a NISS (if he/she) is not a European citizen: